 Puerto Vallarta Waterfalls

-Palo Maria Waterfall
+1. Palo Maria Waterfall Puerto Vallarta

-Palo Maria is one of the best waterfall hikes in Puerto Vallarta.
+Palo Maria Waterfall is one of the best waterfall hikes in Puerto Vallarta.
 It’s home to 12 waterfalls, but they get increasingly difficult to reach after the main one and require some rock climbing.

 Though well worth it, as the waterfalls are hidden in the luscious jungle of the Sierra Madre mountains.